COVESA/commercial-vehicle-information-specifications/docs-gen/content/him_configurator/_index.md

 These files are saved with their original name post-fixed by '.conf'.
 If not set these files are deleted after being used as input to the call of the VSS-tools exporter(s).
 If not used the default is false, i. e. not to save the files.

+The -e command line option is used to substitute the external datatype references with the actual enum definitions from the common Datatypes tree in the tree(s) that the VSS-tools generate.